ramseyjiang/go_mid_to_senior/puzzles/ratelimit/readme.md

 2. Define a Manager struct that implements a Rate Limiter Interface.
 In channel and out channel fields are in the manager.
 In the manager, it also includes a field named makeToken, which is a factory function for creating tokens that will allow different rate limiter implementations to define their own custom logic for token creation.

+Run each algorithm should go into algorithm folder, then "go run main.go"